IddoSadeh/ai-textbook/_sources/prompt-engineering.md

 * LLMs are giant functions predicting the next token.
 * Tokens are numbers; weights tell the model how to combine them.
 * Prompts are instructions—changing the tokens changes the output.
-* Redundancy is weak; descriptive tokens are powerful.
+* Redundancy is weak; descriptive words are strong.
 * Context windows limit memory: too many tokens push old ones out.
 * Models handle typos but reward clarity.
 * Contradictory prompts confuse predictions.